dancl6/dancl6/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dancl6&layout=compact)](https://github.com/dancl6/github-readme-stats)

-Full Stack Engineer looking to apply the problem-solving abilities I gained in industry in my 10 years as a mechanical engineer, utilizing the technologies I learned in bootcamp and beyond where I created 30+ web applications.
-Desire to solve, primarily, back-end problems using JavaScript and query languages like SQL, working in collaboration with other developers and showing my work ethic, integrity and honest approach where clean and effective code can be mutually developed.
+Full Stack Engineer with extensive technical training and excellent leadership, problem solving, and communication skills.
+As a polished mechanical engineer who guided staff, maintained documentation, and followed best practices, I utilized my unique skill set and prior technical acumen to excel in a bootcamp where I created 30+ web applications.
+I am accustomed to working in teams by collaborating closely with 7 team members, debugging, and improving code as needed.
+I am now eager to apply my unique technical skills and experience in a position solving back-end problems using JavaScript and SQL while working in collaboration with other developers, and demonstrating strong work ethic and integrity where clean and effective code can be mutually developed.

 👀 View my portfolio here: [Portfolio](https://dan-lyonss-amazing-site.webflow.io/)